ahmed-tasaly/WallMe-Wallpaper/README.md

 <strong>

-Wallme-wallpaper is a wallpaper app that aims to make setting wallpapers easy and without any hassle and at the same time have a lot of SFW wallpaper and with a good image quality with support more than one source of wallpapers
+Wallme-wallpaper is a wallpaper app that aims to make setting wallpapers easy and without any hassle and at the same time have a lot of SFW wallpaper and with a good image quality with support to more than one source of wallpapers

 </strong>